Yes, your carpet gets dirty faster after it’s been cleaned. But why? And does that mean you should wait as long as possible before cleaning it?

 Occasional “wet” cleaning (whether it’s steam cleaning or some kind of dry cleaning process–both use water) is necessary to remove sticky dry soil.
 When you avoid cleaning, you allow dry soil to build up and wreak havoc.

 So you have a choice to make.
 Do you want to preserve the factory stain resilience?
-Or do you want to remove damaging dry soil?
+Or do you want to remove harmful dry soil?

 Thankfully, you can have the best of both worlds.
-After cleaning, protector can be reapplied to your carpet, preserving the factory stain resilience.
+After cleaning, protector can be reapplied to your carpet, helping to preserve the factory stain resilience.
 So my recommendation is to follow the instructions in your warranty–which probably requires you to have the carpet professionally cleaned at least once per year–and then have protector reapplied.

 This fixes both the problem of carpet getting dirty faster once it’s been cleaned AND harmful dry soil buildup.